What is the problem exactly?

 Between all the extra levels of stock, us having to remake items that are bad from the supplier, prices being raised across the industry, and it taking three to four times as long to place any garment order, we have been forced to adjust our pricing for our residual stock.
 1/4 of the prices went down, but the majority of them did go up.

 And it was honestly way overdue.
 We were holding out on doing this because we hoped the industry would have adjusted by now, but we could not put this off any further.

-We generally do not publish information like the items we have curated for our collection, but these are just different times and we want to share this information.
-Prices in red went up, prices in green went down, prices in black remained the same.
+We generally do not publish information like the items we have curated for our collection, but these are just different times, and we want to share this information.
+Prices in red went up, prices in green went down, and prices in black remained the same.